fuseumass/dashboard/README.md

 - Completely custom application questions that [you specify in YAML](https://github.com/hackumass/redpandahacks-config/blob/master/event_application.yml) and we take care of the rest

 # Get started using Dashboard
-To get started using Dashboard, please clone this repostitory using `git clone https://github.com/hackumass/dashboard.git` and then go to `https://github.com/hackumass/redpandahacks-config` and follow the instructions there.
+To get started using Dashboard, please clone this repostitory using `git clone https://github.com/hackumass/dashboard.git` and then go to the [example config repo](https://github.com/hackumass/redpandahacks-config) and follow the instructions there.

 ## Using Dashbaord?
 Let us know!
 We'd love to add you to our list of current active users.